-Ulidia Integrated College wishes to recruit a talented teacher to deliver ICT to A2 Level.
-The successful candidate will be responsible to the Principal through the Head of Department for the quality of teaching and learning delivered to pupils.
-The successful candidate will also be keen to promote their subject areas throughout the school and will be highly dedicated to the extra curricular life of the school.
+The successful candidate will teach ICT to A2 Level and be responsible to the Principal through the Senior leadership Team and Hod ICT for the quality of eLearning and Teaching delivered to pupils.
+The successful candidate should also be committed and enthused to promote ICT throughout the school.